 The real lesson is the mental model underneath: do not design agents as creatures that must solve everything in one shot inside their head.
 Give them an external environment where state can persist, where work can be searched, and where results can be checked and repaired.

-Honestly, this mirrors good human teams pretty well.
+That mirrors good human teams pretty well.
 Stable teams do not keep all important knowledge trapped inside one person’s brain.
 They write docs, open issues, save runbooks, leave commits.
 AI agents will probably have to grow up in the same direction.

-That hint is worth paying attention to.
-It suggests that code is not just the final product.
+Thariq ends by saying many file-system-heavy examples go hand in hand with code generation, and he plans to write more about using code generation creatively for problems beyond coding agents.
+That hint is worth paying attention to — it suggests that code is not just the final product.
 It can also be the material agents use to build temporary workflows, working surfaces, and custom tools for themselves.

 Closing